 Penalty: $1 000.

-(6) An elector to whom an early ballot paper has been issued is not entitled to vote at any polling place unless the early ballot paper has been delivered to the presiding officer for cancellation, but if the elector claims not to have received the early ballot paper, the elector may be permitted to vote after making a declaration in the prescribed form before the presiding officer at the polling place.
+(6) An elector to whom an early ballot paper has been issued under section 90(4)(c) is not entitled to vote at any polling place unless the early ballot paper has been delivered to the presiding officer for cancellation, but if the elector claims not to have received the early ballot paper, the elector may be permitted to vote after making a declaration in the prescribed form before the presiding officer at the polling place.

 (7) The Electoral Commissioner shall retain at his office in a sealed ballot box all envelopes containing early ballot papers received by him after the close of nominations and up to the time when he commences scrutiny of the declarations relating to the early ballot papers enclosed in those envelopes as provided in subsection (8).

-(8) At any time not earlier than 72 hours before the commencement of the poll, the Electoral Commissioner or an Assistant Returning Officer appointed under section 142A, or that section as applied by section 146B(1), together with such other assistant presiding officers appointed by the Electoral Commissioner or the Assistant Returning Officer as may be necessary, shall commence the scrutiny of the declarations relating to the early ballot papers in the prescribed manner.
+(8) At any time not earlier than 72 hours before the commencement of the poll, the Electoral Commissioner or an Assistant Returning Officer appointed under section 142A, or that section as applied by section 146B(1), together with such other assistant presiding officers appointed by the Electoral Commissioner or the Assistant Returning Officer as may be necessary, shall commence the scrutiny of declarations relating to early ballot papers in the prescribed manner.

 (9) Where a declaration relating to an early ballot paper —

-(a) is not signed by the elector to whom it was issued or a person appointed under subsection (5)(a);
+(a) is not signed by the elector to whom it was issued or a person appointed under subsection (5)(a); or

-(b) is not witnessed by an authorised witness in accordance with this Act;
+(b) is not witnessed by an authorised witness in accordance with this Act; or

 (c) does not bear the date the authorised witness signed the declaration; or

-(d) does not bear the address of the authorised witness as at the date he signed the declaration as required by subsection (2)(b),
+(d) does not bear the address of the authorised witness as at the date he signed the declaration as required by subsection (2)(b) or (3)(a),

 the early ballot paper shall be rejected.